Contract Creation & Templates

 When is a written agreement required or useful?

-Benefits of writing: Even if the law does not expressly require a written form, in practice it is often very usefulto record important agreements in writing.
+Benefits of writing: Even if the law does not expressly require a written form, in practice it is often very useful to record important agreements in writing.
 Some key benefits of a written agreement include:

-• Clarity and clarity: All contract terms — from services to prices to dates — are defined in black and white.
+• Clarity and certainty: All contract terms — from services to prices to dates — are defined in black and white.
 This prevents misunderstandings, as both sides have the same text and were able to check it before signing.

 • Provability: If discrepancies or even legal disputes arise later on, the written contract serves as evidence.
 It documents what was actually agreed upon and can be presented in court.
 Without written documentation, it is much more difficult to prove the content of the contract.